fluidex/fluidex.github.io/content/posts/damm/index.en.md

 # Mathematical Background - Solving

 For a creator of AMM pool, they care the most about the initial price (price0) and initial depth (depth0).
-From mathematic perspective, they need to give an AMM function of the form `quote = f(base)`, so that there's one point in this function satisfying `price = price0` and `depth = depth0`.
+From mathematic perspective, they need to give an AMM function of the form `quote = f(base)`, so that there's a coordinate satisfying `price = price0` and `depth = depth0`.

 In other words, they need to solve the following equation:

 ```
-Knowing depth0, price0,
+Given depth0, price0,
-f is the function describing relationship between base and quote amount, quote = f(base).
-Find f that satisfies:
+f is the function describing the relationship between base and quote amount, quote = f(base).
+Find a f that satisfies:

 * There's base0, such that f'(base0) = price0
 * (Inverse(f'))'(price0) = depth0